 Filing Your Return

-You can choose to mail your return, file over the telephone (Tele-file), fill out and submit your return online, or e-file using tax software such as TurboTax.
-Tax returns and payment must be postmarked on or before April 15th.
+You can mail your return, file over the telephone through Tele-file, fill out and submit your return online, or e-file using tax software, such as TurboTax.
+Returns and payment must normally be postmarked on or before April 15th.

 How do I track my Pennsylvania state income tax refund?